-The Radio Subcommittee collaborates with and complements activities of existing national forums, agencies and organizations.
+The NABA Radio Committee (NABA-RC) collaborates with and complements activities of existing national forums, agencies and organizations.
 With a goal to improve the range and quality of service of radio broadcasters to the benefit of NABA members, key areas of focus include:

 - territorial integrity of broadcast signals,